 - Start a dialogue with your child about what they see.
 Ask questions to get your child thinking more about what they are viewing.

 - How does this artwork make you feel?

-- Don’t be afraid to sit down in front of a work with your child.
-You’ll not only see from their perspective, but it’s a nice way to absorb all of the details in an artwork or rest in front of a piece to which you or your child feels a particular connection
+- Don’t be afraid to sit down in front of an artwork with your child.
+You’ll not only see from their perspective, but it’s a nice way to absorb all of the details or rest in front of a piece to which you or your child feels a particular connection.